Marketers are throwing ever-evolving jargon at you. How do you know what to track to measure the bang for your buck?

 Even thought leadership, positioning and similar strategic techniques are really about giving your company access to more customers and shaping demand.

 Some marketers will disagree with me on that point.
 They will say that the primary goal of such strategies is to build your company’s brand.
-That’s true.
+That’s true as far as it goes.
 But then the primary goal of your company’s brand is to make your products a known, attractive, unique choice.
 That’s shaping demand.